 The Florence University of the Arts (FUA) and the Apicius International School of Hospitality (AISH) were founded in 1997 as one of Italy's leading private institutions for higher education.
+Today, students at FUA can take courses within the university's many schools: APICIUS: International School of Hospitality, DIVA: Digital Imaging and Visual Arts, FAST: Fashion & Accessories Studies & Technology, IDEAS: Interior Design, Environmental Architecture & Sustainability, SAS: School of Arts and Sciences, ISB: International School of Business, J-SCHOOL: School of Journalism, Communication & Publishing, and SQUOLA: Center for Cultural and Italian Studies.
 The university has taken an international approach to provide education on a global scale, with over 40 countries represented in its student body each academic year.
 FUA is accredited by the Region of Tuscany, as delegated by the Ministry of Education, and for those requiring a U.S. transcript, students may request a supplemental transcript to be issued by the University of South Florida, who serves as the U.S. School of Record for ISA programs.

 Popular areas of study at the university include: